Peruvian villagers demand justice, set court files on fire

-LIMA, Peru — Peruvian officials say hundreds of villagers in remote Sihuas province broke into offices of the local prosecutor and court, destroying thousands of criminal case files to protest corruption in the judicial system.
+LIMA, Peru — Hundreds of villagers in Peru’s remote Sihuas province broke into offices of the local prosecutor and court Friday, destroying thousands of criminal case files to protest corruption in the judicial system, authorities said.

-The demonstration played out Friday while Pedro Gonzalo Chavarry was sworn in as Peru’s attorney general amid a mounting scandal.
+The demonstration played out as Pedro Gonzalo Chavarry was being sworn in as Peru’s attorney general amid a mounting scandal.

 Recently released audio recordings appear to reveal Chavarry making a secret deal with a disgraced supreme court judge.